-An example of a regulatory change that may affect our business is the amendment of the Telephone Consumer Protection Act (the "TCPA") that affects telemarketing calls.
+An example of a regulation that may affect our business is the Telephone Consumer Protection Act (the "TCPA") that affects telemarketing calls.
 Our clients may make business decisions based on their own experiences with the TCPA regardless of our products and compliance practices.
 Those decisions may negatively affect our revenue and profitability.